 For exoplanet detection, we can build a genuine analogy: the physics of a planet blocking a star’s light and a ball blocking a lamp’s light are structurally identical.
 The analogy experiment produces data whose interpretation follows the same logic as the real scientific data.

 For stellar evolution, the analogy is weaker.
-The compression of a gas syringe models one aspect of the collapse (temperature increase) but not the self-gravitating dynamics, the radiation pressure that eventually halts collapse, or the nuclear ignition that defines the transition from protostar to main sequence star.
+The compression of a gas syringe models one aspect of the collapse (temperature increase) but not the self-gravitating dynamics, the hydrostatic balance that emerges as the protostar evolves, or the nuclear ignition that defines entry onto the main sequence.
+Radiation pressure is important in massive stars but is not the universal agent that halts collapse.
 No tabletop experiment captures the whole process.

 This is important to tell students: the experiment models this aspect, and not those aspects.
+It also omits rotation, magnetic fields, turbulence, and energy transport.
 Making the model limits explicit is part of the scientific literacy the unit is supposed to develop.

 “Staub und Sterne”: A Board Game for Stellar Evolution